dhruvgairola/dhruvgairola.github.io/_posts/blog/2024-07-15-Team-Sizing-And-Team-States.md

 type: blog
 ---

-In the past, some of my managers had a large number of reports (>10).
-It was really difficult to find time to discuss career growth.
+I've had managers with a large number of reports and found it difficult to receive meaningful feedback to grow my career.
 When I came across an [article](https://review.firstround.com/how-to-size-and-assess-teams-from-an-eng-lead-at-stripe-uber-and-digg/#keep-innovation-and-maintenance-together) about team sizing, I was curious to learn more.

 The author (Will Larson) explains that a manager should ideally have 6-8 reports and Sr managers should have 4-6 reports in order to do their role effectively.